 Style indices provide benchmarks for common styles of investment management.
 Examples of equity style indices include indices of value and growth stocks; of small, mid, and large capitalization stocks; and of combinations of these classifications such as small growth.

-Fixed-income (debt) indices vary by characteristics of the underlying securities and by characteristics of the issuers.
+Fixed-income (debt) indices also vary by characteristics of the underlying securities and by characteristics of the issuers.
 For example, separate indices are available for government or corporate credits, short-, mid-, or long-term bonds, investment grade and junk bonds, inflation-protected bonds, and convertible bonds.

 Indices also exist that track the performance of alternative investments such as hedge funds, real estate investment trusts, and commodities.